jnduli/blog_jnduli.co.ke/content/drafts/asking_for_help.rst

    something wrong / I need a refresher.
 I can always go to the original article if I need more details or the original perspective.
 - DONE: Then go with, einstellug effect: https://en.wikipedia.org/wiki/Einstellung_effect, and do the same.
-- Then go with: xy problem
+- DONE: Then go with: xy problem
-- Then lastly do: no-hello.
+- DONE: Then lastly do: no-hello.
+- Clean up plan section to avoid confusing and misleading sections
+- Summarize each section such that its easy to get the gist of the content in one skim:
+    - smart questions: from 181 lines -> 80 lines
+    - einstellug effect: from 11 lines -> 7 lines
+    - xy problem: 30 lines -> 20 lines
+    - no hello: 21 lines -> 15 lines
 - Then create a summary article with all the ideas I've collected.